pypa/pipenv/docs/basics.rst

 - Version exclusion: ::

     $ pipenv install requests!=2.12   # will avoid this specific minor version of the package
-    $ ppipenv install requests!=2.*   # will avoid any 2.y.z version of the package
+    $ pipenv install requests!=2.*   # will avoid any 2.y.z version of the package

 - Inclusive and exclusive version comparison: ::